 - Log in to the firewall web interface and select.DeviceSetupHSM

-- Edit the Hardware Security Module Provider section and set theProvider ConfiguredtoSafeNet Network HSM.
+- Edit the Hardware Security Module Provider settings and set theProvider ConfiguredtoSafeNet Network HSM.

-- Enter aModule Namefor the HSM server.
-This can be any ASCII string of up to 31 characters.
+- Enter aModule Name(an ASCII string of up to 31 characters) for the HSM server.

 - Enter an IPv4 address for the HSMServer Address.

-- (Optional) Configure a service route to connect to the HSM if you don’t want the firewall to connect through the Management interface (default).If you configure a service route for the HSM, running theclear session allCLI command clears all existing HSM sessions, bringing all HSM states down and then up again.
-During the several seconds required for the HSM to recover, all SSL/TLS operations will fail.
+- (Optional) Configure a service route to connect to the HSM if you don’t want the firewall to connect through the Management interface (default).If you configure a service route for the HSM, running theclear session allCLI command clears all existing HSM sessions, which brings all HSM states down and then up again.
+During the several seconds required for HSM to recover, all SSL/TLS operations will fail.